May 30, 2014

 The consolidated CPPM program provides support for the functions covered through its predecessor programs through three linked subprograms that emphasize research, extension, and collaboration among related programs and grantees.
 The three program areas are outlined in the FY 2014 Request for Applications (RFA) and include the Applied Research and Development Program (ARDP), the Extension Implementation Program (EIP), and the Regional Coordination Program (RCP).

 ARDP awards can provide up to $250,000 per project and should enhance the development and implementation of ecologically-based, sustainable IPM tactics and strategies that address regional and/or national IPM priorities.

 EIP awards can provide up to $900,000 per project and should assure the implementation of IPM through extension activities and coordination with other grantees and other CPPM program areas based on defined state, multi-state, regional, national, or international needs.
 This program replaces the former Extension IPM Coordination and Support (EIPM-CS) program.

-RCPA awards can provide up to $4 million per project and should increase coordination and improve efficiency of IPM research and extension efforts; facilitate collaboration across states and disciplines; and promote further development and adoption of IPM through regional pest management information networks, collaborative team building and broad-based stakeholder participation.
+RCPA awards can provide up to $4 million per project and should increase coordination and improve efficiency of IPM research and extension efforts; facilitate collaboration across states and disciplines; and promote further development and adoption of IPM through regional pest management information form companies offering services of pest control in PA, collaborative team building and broad-based stakeholder participation.
 This program replaces the former Regional IPM Center Grants, which provides funding on a competitive bases to four regional centers to coordinate IPM research and extension activities across the country.